engr-Phill/engr-Phill/README.md

 - 👋 Hi, I’m @engr-Phill
 - 👀 I’m interested in all things sofware engneering related
 - 🌱 I’m currently learning software architecture, web scraping, system security and embedded systems programming.
-- 📫 How to reach me: null 😝 You probably already have my contact details
+- 📫 How to reach me: null 😝 If you are looking at this account you probably already have my contact details

 <!---
 Put all the algorithms in here like all the stuff from SWEN 225 and COMPs.
 Try to adapt those into your own visulizations so that you can write a